Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 4.5

-Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed in one second.
-This is worked out by multiplying the total amount of texture units by the core speed of the chip.
-The higher this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied in one second.
+This is worked out by multiplying the total number of texture units of the card by the core speed of the chip.
+The higher the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels in one second.

 Display Prices